 Linda Boulton: 2012-2014

-Of further importance to the club’s success has been its ability to provide the sailing experience affordable.
-The Friends of OASIS, by matching the club’s contribution of $1250 monthly to a boat replacement fund, has made it possible to have two Catalina 34 Mk II sailboats which are fully paid for.
+Of further importance to the club’s success has been its ability to keep the sailing experience affordable.
+The Friends of OASIS, by matching the club’s contribution of $1500 monthly to a Capital Equipment Reserve Fund, has made it possible to have two Catalina 34 Mk II sailboats which are fully paid for.
 Also, the City of Newport Beach, by making slips available at a 50% discount, has made a significant contribution to the club’s vitality.